 Pro Football Reference Blog

-Best 15 Offensive Linemen of All Time
+Top NFL Offensive Linemen of All Time

 Posted by Darin Hayes on March 31, 2023

 The offensive playmakers get all the glory in the media, award shows, and even in conversations around the water coolers and barber shops.
-But the quarterbacks, running backs, and receivers could only do their jobs with the help of their gigantic teammates in the trenches: the offensive linemen.
+But the quarterbacks, running backs, and receivers can only do their jobs with the help of their gigantic teammates in the trenches: the offensive linemen.
 Our objective in this post is to find the greatest linemen of all time, using the statistics of Pro Football Reference and Stathead.
 We will only look at numbers from the regular season as criteria to keep it fair.
-Still, we may consider championships and post-season awards to determine the NFL offensive linemen rankings.
+Still, we may consider championships and postseason awards to determine the NFL offensive linemen rankings.

 Ben Jones